For the latest news and information on the coronavirus pandemic, visit the WHO website.

 CBS evening news

 Everyone wants to know when the coronavirus crisis will end, and Microsoft co-founder Bill Gates has an idea.
-However, its estimate will depend on whether you live in developing countries or in more affluent countries like the United States.
+However, its estimate depends on whether you live in developing countries or in more affluent countries like the United States.

 "The innovation pipeline to expand diagnostics, new therapeutics and vaccines is really impressive," Gates said in an interview published on Friday in relation to Wired magazine.
 "And that makes me feel like we should be largely able to finish this thing for the rich world by the end of 2021 and for the whole world by the end of 2022."